gjadi-mej/Test-rst-rendering/README.rst

 ``{PLATFORM}-bsp/Projects/microej/scripts/build.bat`` on Windows
 (``{PLATFORM}-bsp/Projects/microej/scripts/build.sh`` on Linux).

 .. note:: The build script expects the toolchain to be installed at a known path.
-If you installed it elsewhere, see :ref:`advanced_bsp_build` for how to customize its path.
+If you installed it elsewhere, see `Advanced Customization of BSP Build`_ for how to customize its path.

 Board Usage